theolivenbaum/resin/README.md

 "Oh, that's pretty cewl."

 Yeah, I know, it's a great framework and apparently a great protocol.
 I found it by googling "serialize binary c# fast".
 For Googles sake I find myself tokenizing my queries for him.
-I do the same when I text, email to my friends, again, to make life easier on Google.
-Old chap.
+I do the same when I text, email to my friends, again, to make life easier on Google, old chap.

 ###The citizens